Usta (Russia)

 The Usta (Уста) is a river in Nizhny Novgorod and Kirov Oblasts, Russia.
 It is a left tributary of the Vetluga (Volga's tributary).
 It is 253 km in length, with a drainage basin of 6030 km2.
 Most of its water comes from melting snow.
 The average discharge 47 km from its mouth is 28 m3/s.
 The Usta freezes over in November, and stays icebound until April.
 It is navigable in its lower reaches.
-The town of Uren is located by the Usta.
+The town of Uren is located on the right bank of the Usta.